 Besides gathering library books, a few supplies, and looking over the lesson for the day, the prep was minimal.
 This left room for me to plan and add in extra activities if I wanted to, but if I didn’t have the time then it was more than enough.

-The materials are basic.
-The activities often require minimal to no supplies that you wouldn’t already have around the house.
-And if an activity requires something you don’t have, there are so many options that it’s not a big deal to skip an activity.
+The activities often required minimal to no supplies that you wouldn’t already have around the house.
+The curriculum offers a master list of recommended supplies as well as a weekly breakdown.
+If an activity requires something you don’t have, there are so many options that it wasn’t a big deal just to skip an activity.

-The booklist is excellent.
-Tried and true book suggestions for each letter of the alphabet from mamas who have gone ahead of me in homeschooling is invaluable.
-They have chosen books that are creative, beautifully illustrated, and full of life.
-There is also a good range of comprehension levels in the list, which I have found useful in schooling a younger and older preschooler at the same time.
+Each week there is a book list at the core of the lessons.
+My children adored all of the selections, as did I. The books chosen are creative, beautifully illustrated, and full of life.
+There was a good range of comprehension levels in the list, which I found useful reading to a younger and older preschooler at the same time.

 Rather than learning letter formation with paper and pencil, the children use salt trays and finger tracing.
 Stories come alive with craft projects and reenactments.
 The activities are highly engaging to little ones’ senses and draw them in with fun and imaginative learning.